endojs/endo/packages/exo/docs/exo-taxonomy.md

 ## Make instance vs Define class vs Define class kit

 ### make*Exo
-Each call to `makeExo` or `makeDurableExo` makes and returns a new fresh Exo instance.
+Each call to `makeExo` makes and returns a new fresh Exo instance.
+Note that there is no `makeVirtualExo` or `makeDurableExo`, although the latter is largely covered by `prepareExo`.

 ### define*ExoClass
-Each call to `defineExoClass`, `defineVirtualExoClass`, or `defineDurableExoClass` defines a class-like category of Exo instances and makes and returns a "make" function that makes new instances of that category.
-The arguments of that returned function describe what is specific to the instance it makes.
+Each call to `defineExoClass`, `defineVirtualExoClass`, or `defineDurableExoClass` defines a class-like category of Exo instances, and makes and returns a "make" function that makes new instances of that category.
+The arguments to the "define" function describe what all instances of the category have in common, and the arguments to the returned "make" function describe what is specific to the instance being created.

 ### define*ExoClassKit
 We often call a record of named entangled Xs an "XKit", by analogy to a "toolkit" being a collection of closely related tools.
-Each call to `defineExoClassKit`, `defineVirtualExoClassKit`, or `defineDurableExoClassKit` defines a kit of entangled Exo classes and makes and returns a "makeKit" function that makes new instances of that kit.
+Each call to `defineExoClassKit`, `defineVirtualExoClassKit`, or `defineDurableExoClassKit` defines a kit of entangled Exo classes, and makes and returns a "makeKit" function that makes new instances of that kit.
 Each instance of the kit is a collection of "facets" that share common encapsulated state.

 ## Heap vs Virtual vs Durable